circle circle

 Here is an obligation on employers to make sure that their selection for redundancy is fair, and where 20 or more employees are potentially at risk of dismissal, specific statutory requirements need to be met within prescribed timescales.

 Receiving a redundancy notice needn’t mean you will be made redundant, as it can be challenged.
-Our specialist employment law solicitors can give advice in relation to any given redundancy situation.
+Our specialist employment solicitors can provide independent legal advice on any given redundancy situation.

 Settlement agreement or redundancy?
 What is best for me?